root-project/root/interpreter/llvm/src/tools/clang/docs/InternalsManual.rst

 (at the minimum) a unique ID, an English translation associated with it, a :ref:`SourceLocation <SourceLocation>` to "put the caret", and a severity (e.g., ``WARNING`` or ``ERROR``).
-They can also optionally include a number of arguments to the dianostic (which fill in "%0"'s in the string) as well as a number of source ranges that related to the diagnostic.
+They can also optionally include a number of arguments to the diagnostic (which fill in "%0"'s in the string) as well as a number of source ranges that related to the diagnostic.

 In this section, we'll be giving examples produced by the Clang command line driver, but diagnostics can be :ref:`rendered in many different ways
-<DiagnosticClient>` depending on how the ``DiagnosticClient`` interface is
+<DiagnosticConsumer>` depending on how the ``DiagnosticConsumer`` interface is
 implemented.
 A representative example of a diagnostic is:

 .. code-block:: text